-The budget preparation process for 2014/15 was subject to robust challenge by councillors and involved extensive consultation with the people and businesses of Cambridgeshire.
+The budget preparation process was subject to robust challenge by councillors and involved extensive consultation with the people and businesses of Cambridgeshire.

+ii.
 Performance Management

-The Council presents a corporate integrated resources and performance report to councillors on a monthly basis, which is available to the public on the Council's internet site, giving them an insight into the Council's overall performance.
+The Council presents a corporate Integrated Resources and Performance Report to councillors on a monthly basis, which is available to the public on the Council's internet site, giving them an insight into the Council's overall performance.

-Executive Decision Making and Scrutiny
+iii.
+Executive Decision-Making and Scrutiny

-Executive decisions are made by one of the Council's five cross party committees.
-A process is in place to allow for executive decisions to be reviewed following request by at least 8 Members which must be made within 3 days of a decision being published.
+Executive decisions are made by one of the Council's cross-party committees.
+A process is in place to allow for executive decisions to be reviewed following request by at least 8 members, which must be made within 3 days of a decision being published.

+iv.
 The Audit and Accounts Committee